julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 In Celtic folklore, it is the tree of spiritual battle.
 Its wood is carved into protective wands and staves, used to break curses or cast circles in times of magical war.

-Hung above the hearth or worn as an amulet, **it keeps out intruders—both human and otherwise**.
+Hung above the hearth or worn as an amulet, **it keeps out intruders: both human and otherwise**.

 ---